donomii/throff/README.md

     SET my_lambda = LAMBDA GETFUNCTION PRINT TOK

+but by far the easiest way to do this is to wrap the function

+    SET my_lambda = [ PRINT ]
+    MAP [ PRINT ] [ 1 2 3 4 ]

-This will get the print function and store it in my_lambda
+This will get the PRINT function and store it in my_lambda

 You can call a CODE or a LAMBDA with CALL.

-    CALL my_lambda
+    CALL GETFUNCTION my_lambda TOK

 CODEs can be converted to arrays like this: